karinemiras/revolve2/README.md

 **Simulators:**

-You can use either Issac Gym or Mujoco as simulators.
+You can use either Issac Gym or Mujoco as a simulator (MAKE A CHOICE - though installing both is also ok)

-Isaac Gym works only on Linux and needs exactly python 3.8 and a pre-installation: https://developer.nvidia.com/isaac-gym pip install <isaacgym_path>/python
+1) **Isaac Gym** works only on Linux and needs exactly python 3.8 and a pre-installation: https://developer.nvidia.com/isaac-gym pip install <isaacgym_path>/python

-Mujoco will be installed in the dev script below (comment installations out of the dev if you dont need them).
+2) **Mujoco** is installed simply by the dev_requirements.sh below.

+ps: The dev_requirements.sh below tries to install both Isaac and Mujoco.
+If you don't want some of them, comment their pip out.

 ===